AliiRezaei/interbotix_px100_control/README.md

 ## Usage

-After properly install the requirements, open a new terminal and start `rosmater` by insert the command `roscore`. in another terminal launch the PX100 rviz model by running the following command:
+After properly install the requirements, open a new terminal and start `rosmaster` by insert the command `roscore`. in another terminal launch the PX100 rviz model by running the following command:

 ```bash